captionpoint/CaptionPoint-Server/public/heartsofstone.md

 Still, what does that say about modern medicine?
 ---
 ## ROY:
-That we’s better stay healthy for years.
+That we’d better stay healthy for years.
 ---
 ## LYDIA:
 The more years together.